 - Online Professional Development, courses conveying one graduate credit in addition to district PD credits toward recertification

 - Obaworld Implementation, wherein teachers could use a companion site to ObaVerse to design and conduct high-quality lessons for their students.

 The project addresses four goals: (1) use PEN’s teacher networks to expand traditional approaches to PD; (2) facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; and (4) impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
 Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs in participating teachers' classrooms; and, higher English and content test scores among ELs served by participating teachers.

 - Innovative approach to PD leveraging teachers’ collaboration in networks

 - The ObaVerse platform allows for course management, streamlined social networking, and embedded video chatting

 - First large-scale project focusing on standards-based, EL-relevant instruction

-- Division of Global Education, University of Oregon
+- Division of Global and Online Education, University of Oregon, Eugene, OR

 - SRI International, Menlo Park, CA